LioranGroups/.github/profile/README.md

 Lioran Tech focuses on **real-world problem solving**, designing products that are **intuitive, reliable, and effective**.

 ### 3. **Future Ventures**
-This division explores **new ideas and experimental projects**, preparing Lioran Groups for **emerging opportunities** in technology, education, and operations.
+This division explores **new ideas and experimental projects**, preparing Lioran Group for **emerging opportunities** in technology, education, and operations.
 - Focuses on **research, prototyping, and innovation**, identifying the next wave of solutions to tackle unmet needs.

 ---